scmacdon/AWSTracker/Notifications/Readme.md

 ### RDSGetStudents class

 The **RDSGetStudents** class uses the JDBC API to query data from the Amazon RDS instance.
-The result set is stored in XML which is passed to the second step in the worlkflow .
+The result set is stored in XML which is passed to the second step in the worlkflow.

        package com.example.messages;